mpelleau/acp-winter2024/_pages/venue.md

 ## Come with us

 Our preferred way: reach the beautiful city of Lyon, and let us take care of the bus transfer to the Centre Paul Langevin.

-The bus shuttle will depart from the Lyon « Part-Dieu » Train Station to the school location with a stop at the Lyon International Airport.
+The bus shuttle will depart from the Lyon « Part-Dieu » Train Station on the 25th at 11:30 and from the Lyon Saint Exupéry International Airport at 12:30.

+For the return trip, the shuttle will leave Aussois at 13:00 and arrive in Lyon at : 15:30 (Saint Exupéry airport) and 16:30 (« Part-Dieu » train  station).
+As there may be traffic, we advise you to plan a short delay between the arrival of the bus and your departure time.

 ## Come by your own

 Unfortunately, since the collapse in the Valée de la Maurienne, coming by train is difficult.
 We also want to warn you about the venue from Turin by car which goes through the Tunnel du Fréjus.
-Indeed, the fee from passing through the tunnel are very expensive (around 45euros).
+Indeed, the fees for passing through the tunnel are very expensive (around 45euros).

 Therefore, we encourage every participant to meet us at Lyon to take the shuttle with us.